 No job is perfect.
 Every position has points of frustration and agitation.
 Hopefully, outweighed by joy and fulfillment.

 Product management is no exception.
+This role is not for everyone.
 Let’s examine what causes product managers explicitly to experience happiness and frustration.

 Product managers are happy at work (for the most part)